 Paul George has shown he isn’t just a Russ sidekick.
 George is a star.
 He is a Defensive Player of the Year caliber player.
 George is worth the risk Presti took trading for him.
 Come the start of the 2018-19 season, if all of Westbrook’s hard work has paid off and George is in a Thunder jersey, the Oklahoma City Thunder are a real threat to becoming NBA title contenders.
 Especially, with a healthy Andre Roberson returning.

 One thing has become clear this season PG is no Robin.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!